jackmford/jackmford/README.md

 - 👋 Hi, I’m @jackmford
 - 👀 Interests: Site Reliability Engineering, Fly Fishing, and Running
-- 🌱 Currently Learning: Go
+- 🌱 Currently Working On: Making it easier to generate SLO configuration
-- 📗 Currently Reading: Blood Meridian - Cormac McCarthy
+- 📗 Currently Reading: The Gulag Archipelago - Aleksandr Solzhenitsyn
 <!---
 jackmford/jackmford is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.